sutd-visual-computing-group/transferable-forensic-features/README.md

 This is expected since all feature maps for each sample is stored.
 We plan to release a lightweight version in the future.
 For ease, we have released all pre-calculated FF-RS (ω) values in the `fmap_relevances/` directory for both ResNet-50 and EfficientNet-B0 detectors.

 > Which LRP-rule is used in this implementation?

 We use $\beta=0$ LRP rule.
 More details on LRP implementation can be found at Supplementary Section A of the paper.

+> Did you use any pre-training methods?

+Yes, following Wang et al [[1]](#1), we use supervised ImageNet-1K initialization and fine-tune all the layers.

 > How does the $\omega$ distribution look like?